Every once in a while, I may refer to a book in one of my posts or comments.

 As I evaluate deals for a living, I was never really in the market for real estate books.

-That being said, I did buy one book on the topic – and it happened to be a phenomenal one.
-I rarely say this, but the way Frank presents the concepts has led me to see multiple things from new, unexpected angles.
+That being said, this is a phenomenal book.
+The way Frank presents the concepts has led me to see multiple things from new, unexpected angles.

 Unlike many of the other books written by “pros”, Frank is the real deal.
 He is a successful property investor, a proven entrepreneur, and a Columbia University professor to boot.